threefoldtech/TFGRID/wiki/specs/tfgrid_substrate/smartContract/contract.md

     // public_ips: number of ips that need to be reserved by the contract and used by the deployment
     public_ips: 0,
     state: ContractState (created, deployed),
-    last_updated: timestamp in second from last update,
-    previous_nu_reported: previous reported used network units to calculate usage,
     public_ips_list: list of public ips on this contract }
 ```
-The `node_address` field is the target node's address.
-A user can do lookup for a node to find it's corresponding address.
+The `node_id` field is the target node's id.
+A user can do lookup for a node to find it's corresponding id.

 The workload data is encrypted by the user and contains the workload definition for the node.